As states press forward with vote counts, Trump advisers privately express pessimism about heading off Biden’s win

 One Trump adviser said most of the legal actions did not amount to much, and he expected it to be over by Saturday or Sunday “unless something really changes and we find real evidence.”

-But the president is getting reports from “all these people that he has a chance,” including from his personal attorney, Rudolph W. Guiliani, and the Trump children, said one adviser who has spoken directly to the president,
+But the president is getting reports from “all these people that he has a chance,” including from his personal attorney, Rudolph W. Giuliani, and the Trump children, said one adviser who has spoken directly to the president.

 Aides also said Pence is expected to be more vocal.
 Scheduled to take a short vacation in Florida in the coming days, he canceled the trip to stay in Washington and appeared at a private GOP lunch Tuesday to defend Trump.